-- 16.4.1 Expenditure of any charitable funds shall be conditional upon the item being within the terms of the appropriate donation, the purpose of the charity, and the procedures approved by the Trustee Board. - 16.4.2 Expenditure from Charitable Funds must be authorised by the Trustee Board either directly or, within the delegated limits defined within the Scheme of Delegation.
+- 16.4.1 Expenditure of any charitable funds shall be conditional upon the item being within the terms of the appropriate donation, the purpose of the charity, and the procedures approved by the Trustee Beard. in accordance with RPC006 Grant Giving Policy. - 16.4.2 Expenditure from Charitable Funds must be authorised by the Trustee Board either directly or, within the delegated limits defined within the Scheme of Delegation Grant Giving Policy.
+The Charitable Funds Committee have delegated responsibility to monitor and approve the training and the addition and removal of fund signatories to charitable funds.